Kingxukai/linux/Documentation/process/debugging/media_specific_debugging_guide.rst

 Perf & alternatives
 -------------------

-Tools to measure the various stats on a running system to diagnose issues.
+Tools to measure the woke various stats on a running system to diagnose issues.

 For general advice see the :ref:`process/debugging/userspace_debugging_guide:perf & alternatives` guide.